Let's face a harsh reality, Americans suck at saving money.

 Just because people are not saving at a high rate doesn't mean there should be a cause for concern.
 But it is wise to have an emergency fund saved up that could run you 6 months.

+Ultimately, experts recommend working towards these amounts once you enter the workforce.
 According to CNBC Money, here is how much you should have saved by age: